Today's Mortgage Rates - 09/20/2024

 Personalize the results below to get your best mortgage rate

-Freddie Mac reported today that the average offered interest rate for a conforming 30-year fixed-rate mortgage (FRM) increased by another twelve basis points (0.12%) to 6.44%, and have climbed about three-eighths of a percentage point over the last three weeks.
+Freddie Mac reported today that the average offered interest rate for a conforming 30-year fixed-rate mortgage (FRM) declined by another eleven basis points (0.11%) to 6.09%, marching a 2023 Groundhog Day level.

-A 5/1 ARM might offer a homebuyer slightly lower-cost alternative to a long-term fixed-rate mortgage, but the difference in rate between 30-year FRMs and 5/1 ARMs continues to be narrow.
-The Mortgage Bankers Association reported that the initial fixed interest rate on a hybrid 5/1 ARM posted an increase of eight basis points (0.08%) to 6.14%.
-Presently, the thirty basis point difference between the rate for a 30-year FRM and that for a 5/1 ARM is quite small, so it's hard to argue that this ARM provides much of a lower-cost alternative to a fully-fixed 30-year mortgage.
+A 5/1 ARM might offer a homebuyer slightly lower-cost alternative to a long-term fixed-rate mortgage, but the difference in rate between 30-year FRMs and 5/1 ARMs has not been all that expansive of late.
+The Mortgage Bankers Association reported that the initial fixed interest rate on a hybrid 5/1 ARM joined its fixed-rate siblings in decline, posting a nineteen basis points drop (0.19%) to 5.66%.
+The 43 basis point difference between the rate for a 30-year FRM and that for a 5/1 ARM is quite narrow, so an ARM may not be a very compelling choice for a potential homebuyer at present.

 Each week in HSH's MarketTrends newsletter, we track and discuss economic conditions that affect mortgage rates and their impact on housing markets and consumers.
 Read the most recent edition of MarketTrends or subscribe for email delivery.